Can a brace can help a rotator cuff tear?

 One of the main sources of rotator cuff tears is degeneration, with individuals over 40 more commonly affected.

-Damage to the rotator cuff can also happen due to a fall which damages the clavicle (collarbone), likewise a dislocation of the shoulder can also cause a rotator cuff tear.
+Damage to the rotator cuff can also happen due to a fall that damages the clavicle (collarbone); likewise, a dislocation of the shoulder can also cause a rotator cuff tear.

-Bony spurs which are growths of bone which can develop on the shoulder, can also irritate the tendon as they rub when the arm is lifted.
+Bony spurs, growths of bone that can develop on the shoulder, can also irritate the tendon as they rub when the arm is lifted.

 What are the symptoms?

-Continuous pain in the shoulder especially when lifting overhead is the most common symptom of a rotator cuff tear.
+Continuous shoulder pain, especially when lifting overhead, is the most common symptom of a rotator cuff tear.

-Those with the injury might also result in pain when sleeping, cracking sounds when moving the shoulder, a reduced range of motion or weakness in the shoulder.
+Those with the injury might also experience pain when sleeping, cracking sounds when moving the shoulder, a reduced range of motion, or weakness in the shoulder.

 Treatment for rotator cuff tear